heroiclabs/nakama-java/README.md

 To create a fat JAR with self-contained dependencies, run:

-`./gradlew shadow`
+`./gradlew shadow nakamaJar` or `./gradlew shadow satoriJar`.

 All JAR artifacts are output to `build/libs`.
-The fat JAR will have an artifact id of 'nakama-java-all`.
+The fat JAR will have an `-all` suffix.

 If you'd like to test a Jitpack publish task locally prior to pushing, run: